Divorce Lawyers Experienced In Grandparents’ Rights Issues

 Grandparent-Grandchild Bonds: A Legally Protected Relationship

-New York State allows grandparents to petition the court for visitation time despite the parents’ opposition to the grandparent-grandchild relationship.
+New York State allows grandparents to exercise their visitation rights and petition the court for visitation time despite the parents’ opposition to the grandparent-grandchild relationship.

 The court examines two factors when determining whether to grant grandparent visitation.
 First, the grandparents must have established a meaningful relationship with the grandchild.
 Second, the court must find that granting grandparent visitation is in the best interests of the grandchild.
 Judges examine a variety of factors for determining the child’s best interests and may exclude from their evaluation the desires of the grandparents or the relationship between the parents and the grandparents when making this determination.
 If one of the biological parents is deceased, the grandparents have elevated standing to pursue visitation in court.